 By creating a calendar with a platform such as Google Calendar, you’ll be able to access it from anywhere via your smartphone, laptop, or other device.
 If there are recurring events, you can schedule it once and have it repeat automatically.
 You also can use other features to your advantage in your time management efforts, such as reminders prior to events.
 While some people choose to have more than one calendar, using just one central calendar can allow you the most accurate picture of your day, week, and month.

 Once you have selected your calendar platform (physical or virtual), schedule in all of your “fixed events”.
-These are appointments or responsibilities occuring at specific times.
+These are appointments or responsibilities occurring at specific times.
 Examples include your classes, work shifts, athletic practices, doctor’s visits, child care coverage, and other “non-negotiables” around which you will schedule other activities.
 As part of planning ahead, you may choose to take advantage of the free subject-based tutoring USM offers, with two appointments per subject area per week available to you.
 Meeting with a tutor on a regular basis is a very effective self-testing strategy!
 The tutoring schedule for the entire semester is listed online, typically before the semester even begins.
 Consider building in weekly time with a tutor for each of your courses as part of your academic routine.